Majin Buu: In Dragon Ball Z

-Before the events of Dragon Ball, the evil warlock Bibidi resurrected Majin Buu; a being that existed "solely to slaughter and destroy" and within a few years they destroyed hundreds of planets.
-Buu even killed two of the five Supreme Kais who govern the universe and absorbed another two including their leader the Grand Supreme Kai, which dulled his destructive nature and turned him into his current form.
-But Buu was still too ferocious even for Bibidi to control, resulting with the Majin temporarily sealed and moved to their next target, Earth.
+Before the events of Dragon Ball, the evil warlock Bibidi resurrected Majin Buu, a being that existed "solely to slaughter and destroy," and within a few years, they destroyed hundreds of planets.
+Buu even killed two of the five Supreme Kais who govern the universe and absorbed another two, including their leader, the Grand Supreme Kai, which dulled his destructive nature and turned him into his current form.
+But Buu was still too ferocious even for Bibidi to control, resulting in the Majin being temporarily sealed and moved to their next target, Earth.
 But the last surviving Supreme Kai took advantage of this to kill Bibidi with Buu sealed away on Earth.
-In the present day, Bibidi's son Babidi makes it his goal to revive Buu, which the surviving Supreme Kai plans to prevent by killing him.
+In the present day, Bibidi's clone, Babidi, makes it his goal to revive Buu, which the surviving Supreme Kai plans to prevent by killing him.
 He underestimates the power of Goku and Vegeta, and their spent energy results in Majin Buu's quick revival.
-When Babidi threatens to re-seal him, Buu begins to obey his orders and destroys and kills everything and everyone in sight in order to get Piccolo, Trunks and Goten to come out of hiding.
+When Babidi threatens to re-seal him, Buu begins to obey his orders and destroys and kills everything and everyone in sight to get Piccolo, Trunks and Goten to come out of hiding.
 That is until Goku asks him why he lets Babidi boss him around, leading to Buu killing him, however he continues his mischief and destruction, unaware that what he is doing is wrong.

 Majin Buu attacks humans, destroying nearly all of the world's population, then builds a house by converting people into clay.
 He is resting in his house when Mr. Satan befriends him while waiting for an opening to kill him.
 The friendship coupled with the affection from a dog he healed, has Buu resolve not to kill anymore when two civilians shoot the dog and then Mr. Satan.
 Buu heals them, but the evil aspect of his personality takes advantage of Buu's rage to manifest out of his body, transforming into a taller and much skinnier Buu, who attacks the now weaker fat Buu.
 The evil Buu reflects fat Buu's attack, turning his benign counterpart into chocolate and eating him to become whole and transform into a more dangerous Majin Buu, known as Super Buu.
 Super Buu quickly senses Piccolo, Trunks, and Goten and goes to them, demanding Gotenks fight him.
 Gohan then arrives and clearly has the upper-hand over Buu, but Buu absorbs Gotenks and later Piccolo.
-Now stronger than Gohan, Buu, knowing that there is a time limit on Gotenks's fusion, planned ahead and is able to absorb Gohan as well.
-However, Goku and Vegeta fuse together into Vegito, but, despite being powerful enough to defeat him, they purposefully get absorbed by Buu in order to enter his body.
+Now stronger than Gohan, Buu, knowing that there is a time limit on Gotenks's fusion, planned ahead and can absorb Gohan as well.
+However, Goku and Vegeta fuse into Vegito, but, despite being powerful enough to defeat him, they intentionally get absorbed by Buu to enter his body.
 Though the Potara Fusion ran its course, Goku and Vegeta manage to retrieve Gohan, Piccolo, Goten, and Trunks before they completely separate the absorbed fat Buu from Super Buu.